Dr Rebekah Lamb

 Research Areas:

-Dr Lamb's second book project is a comprehensive appraisal of the influence of Mariology on John Henry Newman's aesthetics.
-She has published articles, encyclopedia entries, book chapters, and review essays in The Journal of Pre-Raphaelite Studies, The Palgrave Encyclopedia of Victorian Women’s Writing, New Blackfriars, Religions, Theology in Scotland, Church Life Journal, Religion and Literature, Magnificat, Convivium, and elsewhere.
+She has published numerous articles, encyclopedia entries, book chapters, and review essays in Religion and Literature, The Journal of Pre-Raphaelite Studies, The Palgrave Encyclopedia of Victorian Women’s Writing, New Blackfriars, Theology in Scotland, Nova et Vetera, Church Life Journal, Magnificat, Convivium, and elsewhere.

 PhD supervision